CONTAINER THREAT PREVENTION AND COMPLIANCE

 Designed for container security

-Halo Container Secure was designed to integrate directly with Docker hosts, Kubernetes nodes, and a range of image registries like Docker Hub and jFrog.
+Halo Container Secure was designed to integrate directly with Docker hosts, Kubernetes nodes, and a range of image registries like AWS ECR, Docker Trusted Registry, and jFrog.
 Halo Container Secure also includes a Jenkins native plug-in that enables key Halo assessments to become part of the build testing process, enabling true DevSecOps.
 This enables your security teams to integrate directly with DevOps processes and technologies, part of the “shift left” strategy of eliminating security flaws before they reach production.
 Container Secure is built on the Halo platform solution, meaning all container-related capabilities are tightly integrated with server and IaaS workload capabilities.

 How it Works